sparsileg/Photyx/design/photyx_spec.md

 ### 7.1 Overview

 pcode is a line-oriented macro language.
 Each line is a command name followed by zero or more named arguments.
-Macros are saved as `.phs` files and executable from the console, REST API, or command line.
+Macros are stored in SQLite and executable from the console, REST API, or command line.

 ### 7.2 Language Features